Confidence Index Rises, Especially ShortTerm Outlook

-New York – Consumers are feeling better than they have for several weeks.
-The Conference Board’s Consumer Confidence Index jumped 12 points in April after a slight improvement in March, posting its highest reading so far in 2009, the board announced today.
+Consumers in April were feeling better than they had in several weeks.
+The Conference Board's Consumer Confidence Index jumped 12 points in April after a slight improvement in March, posting its highest reading so far in 2009, the board announced last week.

 The Index stands at 39.2, up from 26.9 last month.
 In this survey, 1985 equals a rate of 100.